lingxiaoyang/self-employed-ledger/README.md

 #### 2.1 Adapt VBA code to work with the CSV files from your bank (it's not hard, trust me)

 To make it work with your bank, you will need to edit the VBA code by double-clicking the module `Converted Macro- DoImportCSV` (certainly, I'll clean this name later).

 Press Ctrl-F and find with `If acName`.
 The cursor will highlight the condition branches reading the bank that you're selecting.
 If you don't see the bank that you are using, go ahead and add yours into the `If` block.
 What you will need to change here are:

   - The condition (`acName like ...` or `acName = ...`); and
   - The name of function (`ImportXXXXCSV`).

 Then, go to the bottom of the code, copy the last `Private Function` block (from `Private Function` until `End Function`), and duplicate it.

 *First*, adapt the name of function (the same as what you just changed above, `ImportXXXXCSV`).
 You will need to adapt the 1st line (`Private Function ImportXXXXCSV(.....`) and the last line above `End Function` (`Set ImportXXXXCSV = DataLines`).

 *Second*, open your CSV file exported from your bank (if your bank only provides PDF statements, see "FAQ" section below), and specify from which column you can extract following information:

   - Date of transaction: easier to be all-numerical, like `2019-06-01` or `6/1/2019` or so.
 A difficult one would be `Jun 1 2019` which needs more difficult VBA code to parse, depending on your coding level.
   - Description line 1
   - Description line 2: this could be empty, or could be assembled from multiple fields, as long as it will help you later on.
   - Amount: some banks separate debits and credits into two columns.
 Keep in mind, what you earn will be entered positive, and what you spend will be negative.

 *Finally*, adapt the private function `ImportXXXXCSV`.
 In preset examples, you will find:

   - How to skip the header row;
-  - How to parse a `YYYY-mm-dd` formatted date and build VBA date object;
+  - How to parse a `YYYY-mm-dd` formatted date and build VBA date object using `CDate()`;
+    - Example 1: `CDate("09/30/2019")`
+    - Example 2: `CDate("Sep 30 2019")`
   - How to build a decimal object for the amount.

 Keep in mind:

   - Look for `dict("tranDate")`, `dict("desc1")`, `dict("desc2")`, and `dict("amount")`.
   - `Items(1)` corresponds to the value of *first* column of the CSV file.